croedel/PiInfotainment/README.md

 ### Picture Frame
 The major enhancements of RaspiInfotainment vs PictureFrame2020.py are:

-- Optimized for direct mounting of image directory via WIFI
+- Optimized for direct mounting of image directory via WIFI (e.g. from a NAS) - no copying required!
 - Fast startup time - even if image directory contains a huge number of sub-directories and pictures
 - Largely enhanced ability to overlay info texts: directory, pathname, image date, ...
 - Read image EXIF info and enable to show them as text overlay